gpdowney/lightweightLSAT/pages/resources/scores.md

 But the Tests are inconsistent.
 Some are easier and some are harder.
 So the LSAC uses a very complicated formula to transform Raw Scores into Scaled Scores.

 To convert your Raw Score into a Scaled Score, you must use a score conversion chart specific to that Test.
-Most of the [conversion charts are available here][1].
+Most of the [conversion charts are available from the LSAC directly][1].

 ## The Test Serves the Curve